 Generally, you will need to fill the via with a solder mask having a low-viscosity level.
 It will give you plugged vias.
 Other appropriate materials like resin utilized for laminate construction can also be used for filling the via.

 Figure 5 shows many different types of PCB vias that we have discussed until now.
-You can check it to clear out your concepts about different PCB via types further.
+You can check it to clear out your concepts about separate PCB via types further.

-Via filling is the process where you will need to fill a through-hole PCBs via with copper.
+Via filling is the process where you will need to fill through-hole PCBs with copper.
 Thus, you can also say that they are conductive PCB vias.
-In this procedure, your PCB manufacturer should try his best to develop an even layer of copper inside the PCB vias without developing a thick outer layer.
+In this procedure, your PCB manufacturer should try his best to develop an even layer of copper inside the PCB vias without forming a thick outer layer.

 If you don’t utilize proper methods, you can end up with an accumulation of copper.
 This overabundance can put too much copper on the traces or raise the weight of PCB.
 Thus, you will fail to meet the specifications of your design.

 Day by day, as via holes are getting smaller.
-It is very important that you strictly meet your design requirements.
-Standard via filling approach includes utilizing pure copper for filling the hole.
+It is essential that you strictly meet your design requirements.
+Standard via filling approach includes utilizing pure copper for filling the gap.
 But, this method frequently causes the development of voids where impurities can get trapped in the copper.

-In the next chapter, we will tell you about how PCB via plating uses are different from PCBs via filling.
+The next chapter will tell you how PCB via plating uses are different from PCBs via filling.

 PCB Via Plating Applications